Diogo-Sousa-Rodrigues/Aplicacao_Menu_Fit/README.md

 - Story Points: 5S+1M+1S(incomplete)

 ##### Sprint Review
-- Analysis:
+- Analysis: We worked well but were not able to match all the objectives

-- Story Points:
+- Story Points: 1 User Story + 20 Tasks

 - Version: 0.1

-- Client analysis:
+- Client analysis: Client was overall happy, however some things were not done

-- Conclusions:
+- Conclusions: Need better estimation for next Sprints

 ##### Sprint Retrospective